 There are plenty of bad reviews of the Vacation Rental Company siding with the guest even when there was damage caused by the guest.
 They very very rarely take the side of the landlord.
 If you what examples of this you can google them yourselves.
 So for now we are going to stick to our policy of collecting a security deposit by check or wire transfer.

-You are, of course, free to purchase additional insurance to insure your deposit’s return.
+Starting in 2020 we use additional insurance to insure your deposit’s return.

 I did research on a $49 security deposit insurance option.
 Basically this is a policy that will protect you against inadvertent damage.
 If you actually cause malicious damage or do something not allowed in the lease then the policy does not work.
 I have listed the exceptions found in one of the policies below.
-With that said you can still purchase this type of insurance to protect your deposit and maybe also protect the expense of the trip (trip cancellation insurance.)

 Here are some links